snellingio/blog/pages/2017/whisky.md

 # Whisky, 2017

 Personal goal to taste ~~30~~ 50 different drams in 2017.
 I have highlighted in <span class="green">green</span> ones that are exceptionally good, and highlighted in <span class="red">red</span> ones that I did not care for at all.
-I have included links, where applicable, to [Masters of Malt](https://www.masterofmalt.com/samples/) who sell wonderful 3cl samples.
+I have included links, where applicable, to [Masters of Malt](https://www.masterofmalt.com/samples/) where you can buy wonderful 3cl samples.

 Tasted in 2017: